nypesap/nypesap.github.io/docs/2020/FPS01/use-cases/learning-about-unused.md

 [![](res/rarely-used.png)](res/rarely-used.png)

-Knowing about unused applications creates opportunities for training and consultation.
+Knowing about unused applications:
+- creates opportunities for training and consultation
+- can trigger investigation on issues that make the business reluctant to use certain applications